-There is an award available to second-year MA/MS students in speech-language pathology and second-year students in the Doctor of Audiology (AuD) program.
+There is an award available to second-year students in the Doctor of Audiology (AuD) program.

 - The Emeritus Award was established in 2002 from an endowment funded by an emeritus CSD faculty member.
 This award recognizes outstanding academic achievement. - Once per year, usually during the Fall term, faculty nominate students for this award by submitting letters of support outlining nominees' accomplishments and contributions during their graduate school careers.
 Faculty then vote to select the recipient from this pool of nominees.
 Up to two awards are provided each year.
 The recipient of each award receives a letter of acknowledgment and a monetary award.
 The recipients' names are also inscribed on a plaque that is displayed in the main Department office.